Nonparametric Multiple Change Point Detection for Non-Stationary Times Series: Simulation

 We will show simulation results when samples are generated from non-invertible MA process.
 In theory causal AR cannot approximate non-invertible MA process.
 Results are given in Table \ref{MA1} and \ref{MA2}.
 Non-invertible MA (Case 4): \begin{itemize} \item $X_t=(1+2B+B^2+5B^3)\xi_t$, $1\leq t\leq 500$, \item $X_t=(1-2B+2B^2-5B^3)\xi_t$, $501\leq t\leq 1100$, \item $X_t=(1+2B-B^2+5B^3)\xi_t$, $1101\leq t\leq 1800$. \end{itemize}

-From Table \ref{MA2}, we can see that NSCD works for Case 4, while AutoPARM fails under the second one since the number of change points are all underestimated.
+From Table \ref{MA2}, we can see that NSCD works for Case 4, while AutoPARM and MuBred fail since the number of change points are all underestimated.
 The possible reason is that the marginal variance of Case 4 does not vary much.
-All the other three methods fail to capture true change points.
-WBS and BS underestimate $K$, which are 1.268 and 1.088, respectively.
-NMCD overestimates $K$ again, which is 3.015.